George Nugent-Temple-Grenville, 1st Marquess of Buckingham: Later years

 Buckingham subsequently took very little part in politics, although he spoke in favour of the Act of Union of 1800.
 His wife died in 1812 and he died on 11 February 1813 at his residence, Stowe in Buckinghamshire.
 He was buried at his ancestral home Wotton.
 He left two sons: Richard, Earl Temple (who succeeded him as 2nd Marquess of Buckingham and was later created Duke of Buckingham and Chandos) and George, 2nd Baron Nugent (who had succeeded his mother in that title on her death).

+A number of streets on the northside of Dublin are named for him including, Buckingham Street, Temple Street and Grenville Street.